Solar Panels & Home Insurance: Coverage, Costs & What to Know

 Inverter Coverage

-Your solar inverter — the device that converts DC energy from the panels into usable AC electricity — is generally covered under the same policy as your panels.
+Your solar inverter (the device that converts DC energy from the panels into usable AC electricity) is generally covered under the same policy as your panels.
 Damage from covered perils like lightning, fire, or hail would typically be included.
-However, inverter failures from manufacturing defects or normal wear and tear are not covered by insurance; those situations fall under manufacturer warranties, which typically last 10 to 25 years.
+However, inverter failures from manufacturing defects or normal wear and tear are not covered by insurance.
+Those situations fall under manufacturer warranties, which typically last 10 to 25 years.
+Consider a lightning damage claim if a strike takes out your inverter or electronics.

 Pincher's Pro Tip